kashifmehdi/Air-Canva/README.md

 * NumPy

 ## Features ✨
-* Supports drawing in four colors: Blue 🔵, Red 🔴, Green 🟢, Yellow 🟡
+* Supports drawing in all colors, including a brush size slider
 * Clear all button to reset the canvas
 * Save button